 UCSB looks to extend streak vs CSUN

-BOTTOM LINE: UC Santa Barbara looks for its fifth straight conference win against Cal State Northridge.
+BOTTOM LINE: UC Santa Barbara looks for its sixth straight conference win against Cal State Northridge.
 UC Santa Barbara’s last Big West loss came against the UC Irvine Anteaters 73-69 on Dec.
 28, 2020.
-Cal State Northridge lost 85-77 on the road to Cal State Fullerton on Sunday.
+Cal State Northridge lost 105-58 loss at home to UC Santa Barbara in its most recent game.

-BIG MEN ON CAMPUS: Cal State Northridge’s Darius Brown II has averaged 10.2 points, 4.8 rebounds and 5.9 assists while Alex Merkviladze has put up 9.7 points and 6.9 rebounds.
-For the Gauchos, JaQuori McLaughlin has averaged 15.7 points and six assists while Amadou Sow has put up 10.9 points and 7.7 rebounds.
+TALE OF TWO ROSTERS: UC Santa Barbara has relied on senior leadership while Cal State Northridge has been fueled heavily by freshmen this year.
+For the Gauchos, seniors JaQuori McLaughlin, Amadou Sow and Devearl Ramsey have combined to score 40 percent of the team’s points this season, including 43 percent of all Gauchos points over their last five.
+In the other locker room, freshmen Darius Brown II, TJ Starks and Alex Merkviladze have collectively accounted for 46 percent of Cal State Northridge’s scoring this season.

-OFFENSIVE THREAT: Brown has accounted for 53 percent of all Cal State Northridge field goals over the last three games.
-The junior guard has 16 field goals and 24 assists in those games.
+DEFENSIVE IMPROVEMENTS: The Gauchos have given up just 62.1 points per game to conference opponents so far, an improvement from the 67.3 per game they gave up in non-conference play.

-PERFECT WHEN: UC Santa Barbara is a perfect 6-0 when the team records at least nine offensive rebounds.
-The Gauchos are 2-3 this season when they fail to reach that mark.
+OFFENSIVE THREAT: Brown has either made or assisted on 48 percent of all Cal State Northridge field goals over the last three games.
+The junior guard has 13 field goals and 23 assists in those games.

-ACCOUNTING FOR ASSISTS: The Gauchos have recently used assists to create baskets more often than the Matadors.
-Cal State Northridge has 47 assists on 75 field goals (62.7 percent) across its previous three games while UC Santa Barbara has assists on 57 of 83 field goals (68.7 percent) during its past three games.
+ASSIST RATIOS: The Gauchos have recently used assists to create baskets more often than the Matadors.
+Cal State Northridge has 39 assists on 75 field goals (52 percent) over its past three contests while UC Santa Barbara has assists on 63 of 102 field goals (61.8 percent) during its past three games.

-DID YOU KNOW: The sturdy UC Santa Barbara defense has held opponents to just 62.4 points per game, the 29th-lowest in Division I. Cal State Northridge has given up an average of 77.3 points through nine games (ranked 260th, nationally).
+DID YOU KNOW: The sturdy UC Santa Barbara defense has held opponents to just 62 points per game, the 22nd-lowest in Division I. Cal State Northridge has given up an average of 80.1 points through 10 games (ranked 284th, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25